meng89/ipodshuffle/docs/teresa/index.rst

 source path folder structure
 ----------------------------

-    all folders and audio files can be symbolic(soft) links.
+    All folders and audio files can be symbolic(soft) links.

     "source" is just a example, you can use another name whatever you want.
     In source folder,